 Costs associated with service revenue are expensed when incurred, except when those costs are related to system upgrades purchased within a service contract.
-In those cases, the costs of such upgrades are recognized at the time the upgrade revenue is recognized.
+In those cases, the costs of such upgrades are recognized at the time control and benefit of the upgrade transfers to the customer.